 We puffed up the hill to Point Danger in darkness.
 As we crested the hill, we could see a break in the clouds just on the horizon and streaming rays of sunlight were already starting to shine through.
 Soon, the dark clouds were rimmed in dazzling gold and hot pink.
 Below, the water was shimmering brilliantly, and sunrise surfers were already riding waves.
 Absolutely worth it!

 Top Tip: The coastline of Coolangatta angles northeast, so to get a good view of the sunrise straight on, we recommend walking to Point Danger.
-It’s the best viewpoint of the eastern horizon.
+It’s the best viewpoint of the eastern horizon, plus you can also check out the Captain Cook Memorial while you’re there.

 #3 Enjoy an Australian Sunset